fmrico/rep/rep-XXXX.rst

 ::

-  # This message contains the information for an array of mocap markers
+  # This message contains the information for an array of rigid bodies

   # Time of mocap data acquisition, and the coordinate frame ID
   std_msgs/Header header